 Contact the language coordinator for more information.
 If you email, please

-- give use a descriptive subject line explaining what you need revised.
-Example: write 'Revision of conference report', not just 'Revision';
+- use a descriptive subject line explaining what you need revised.
+Example: Write 'Revision of department strategy' rather than just 'Revision';

 - state when you need the revised document back - see also Time and cost.

-Before you send your request, read the information under Sending a text for revision below.
+Before you send your request, read the information under Before you send your text for revision below.

 Ordering revision under the framework agreement

 For revision of texts in English, the framework agreement provides a procedure known as reopened competition.
 This means that you send a request to all the framework suppliers asking for a quote.
-Make sure you include the following information:, specifying the criteria you will base your decision on, such as price, delivery times, reviewer profile or any other criteria you specify in your request for a quote.
+Make sure you include the following information:, specifying the criteria you will base your decision on, such as price, delivery times or reviewer profile, e.g. subject knowledge.

 The framework suppliers for English are:

 - CBG: email@example.com

 - For other languages, see avropa.se (information in Swedish only).